PolySTAR-mtl/robomaster-2023-cv/doc/serial.md

 # Serial link with the Control & Systems team

-The serial protocol is defined in the following [Google Document](https://docs.google.com/document/d/1_WRp8hKwjJ7E_uIMwRmgCmimuRtpEut-U4GsiJyBkTw).
+The serial protocol is defined at the end of the present document.

 The serial settings are as followed (and described in `ros_ws/data/serial.yaml`) :